6 Tips for Increasing Your Breast Milk Supply

 Increase how often you nurse and/or pump.

 You can increase the frequency that you empty your breasts to start signaling your body to produce more milk.
 Some moms have seen a great response to adding an evening or early morning nursing or pumping session.
-Make sure you’re nursing or pumping at least 8 times a day.
+Make sure you’re nursing or pumping at least 8 times a day and have a printable feeding and pumping log on hand to keep careful track of your pumping sessions, your little one's feedings, and other important information to help you stay organized as your breast milk feeding routine changes.
 If you’re exclusively pumping your breast milk for your baby, double pumping (pumping on both sides at once) will yield more milk and decrease the amount of time you spend pumping.

 Nurse and pump.

 Another way to boost your supply is to breastfeed and then pump.
 Sometimes your breasts may not feel completely “empty” after nursing, so add a pumping session right after your baby finishes eating.
 This will stimulate your body to produce more and start increasing milk supply – even if it’s just a little bit.
+Keeping a copy of current breast milk storage guidelines (also available in Spanish!) on your fridge or at your pumping station can help you remember when to refrigerate, freeze, and feed your pumped milk to your little one, so none of that precious liquid gold goes to waste.
 Every drop counts!

 Focus on self-care.